Is it just me, or are oatmeal cookies tragically underrated?

 - 1 cup coconut sugar

-- In a medium pot, stir together the almond milk, butter, coconut sugar, maple syrup, cocoa, and almond extract and bring to a boil.
-Boil for 3 minutes, stirring often, then remove from heat.
-Immediately add the oats, stirring until completely coated in the chocolate mixture.
+- In a medium pot, stir together the almond milk, butter, coconut sugar, and cocoa.
+Bring to a rolling boil.
+Boil for 2 minutes, stirring continuously, then remove from burner.
+Immediately add the nut butter, vanilla, and oats, stirring until completely coated in the chocolate mixture.

-- Drop by spoonfuls onto parchment paper and allow to cool completely.
+- Drop by tablespoon onto parchment paper and allow to cool completely.
 Enjoy!